 C : Half-configured - Configuration failed and require fix

 H : Half-installed - Removal failed and require fix

-In CLI mode you can use install parameter to install new package.
+In CLI mode you can use the install parameter to install new package.
 Let say we want to install GIMP, then the command will be like :

 sudo aptitude install gimp